Venice water taxi 2026 (booking + prices)

 A private taxi in Venice also saves you from queues and other common public transport inconveniences.
 Finally, it’s worth knowing that the water taxi can transport up to 8 people and for up to 4 people, the ride cost doesn’t vary.

-How do you use a Venice water taxi?
+How to use a Venice Water Taxi (step-by-step)

 Now I’ll show you how to get a private taxi in Venice so you can travel in style: